-Taking benzodiazepines or buprenorphine while on methadone makes neonatal abstinence (withdrawal) more severe for babies.
+Taking Benzodiazepines while on methadone makes neonatal abstinence (withdrawal) more severe for babies.

-DRIVING UNDER THE INFLUENCE : TABLE OF GENERIC AND OF BENZODIAZEPINES
+DRIVING UNDER THE INFLUENCE :: TABLE OF GENERIC AND OF BENZODIAZEPINES

 Benzodiazepines slow down the workings of your brain and your body, so they may make you drive dangerously.
 Any dose of benzodiazepines may affect your driving, and if you have any concerns, consult your doctor.
 You should not drive if you have not taken benzodiazepines before, are on a large dose or have recently increased your dose.
-If in doubt, check with your doctor.